-Annex 2 System parameters of BSS systems in frequency band 21.4-22.0 GHz and associated feeder links
+Annex 2 BSS system parameters in frequency band 21.4-22.0 GHz and associated feeder links

 1 Study items of 21 GHz band broadcasting satellites

 The BSS systems in the band have the possibility to deliver wide-RF-band digital multiprogramme services, which may consist of HDTV, audio and data programmes.
 In the future, they also can be appropriate channels to accommodate higher bit-rate programmes, such as extremely high-resolution imagery whose number of lines is much larger than HDTV, three-dimensional TV and high bit-rate data programme.